 Residents are trained in many forms of outpatient treatment during the third year, including advanced psychopharmacology and multiple psychotherapeutic modalities, including cognitive behavioral, interpersonal, dialectical-behavioral, supportive, psychodynamic, and family.
 Residents also have access to supervisors who specialize in transference-focused, dialectal-behavioral, and schema-based therapies.

 We take pride in the quality and amount of supervision provided to PGY3 residents, who each receive 8 hours per week of supervision by expert faculty.
 There are 5 hours for individual psychotherapy and brief treatments, 2 hours each for psychopharmacology and evaluation, and 1 hour for substance abuse supervision.
 In addition to supervision, residents have daily didactic sessions building on themes first explored as a PGY2.
 Twenty percent of the year is set aside as a selective.
 During this time residents may pursue a specific research interest or receive more intensive training in either psychopharmacology or psychotherapy.
-In addition to the general resident outpatient clinic, all residents rotate through one of three public psychiatry outpatient treatment settings within NYPH and NYSPI.
-The Washington Heights outpatient clinics of NYSPI work in collaboration with the Washington Heights inpatient unit where residents rotate as PGY2s.
-This continuity experience allows residents to work with patients within the community across these two treatment settings as PGY2s and PGY3s through an integrated treatment model.
+In addition to the general resident outpatient clinic, all residents spend one half-day a week at a public psychiatry clinic, with choices ranging from the outpatient counterpart to the PGY2 WHCS rotation to working in a primary care clinic to provide integrated care.

 Call Responsibilities for PGY3s